kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 In some scenarios is required to redirect from `www.domain.com` to `domain.com` or viceversa.
 To enable this feature use the annotation `nginx.ingress.kubernetes.io/from-to-www-redirect: "true"`

-**Important:**
+!!!
+Important
     If at some point a new Ingress is created with a host equal to one of the options (like `domain.com`) the annotation will be omitted.

 ### Whitelist source range